Graduate students during a spring commencement

 Some federal fellowships may be offered in selected fields of study, so program coordinators should be contacted regarding availability.
 In addition, the PHEAA Loan Program is available, as well as student work-study.

-Gain Valuable Hands-on Experience
+Gain Valuable Hands-On Experience

 Graduate Assistants get to work directly with Commonwealth University staff in a professional capacity while utilizing the skills acquired from their undergraduate experience.
 Graduate assistants also receive a generous stipend and the opportunity to take graduate-level courses to continue developing professionally.